Safecast/Tilemap/server_scripts/README.md

 ## Server Use of the Safecast OS X Application
-##### 2015-10-31 Nick Dolezal, Version 1.1

 Abstract
 ========

 The Safecast app for OS X was designed primarily to facilitate the export of autonomously updated Safecast map tiles.
 Currently, in runs on the production server `safecast.media.mit.edu` in this role.
-Also used are Lionel's Python interpolation script, s3cmd, aws CLI, and Retile.
+Also used are Lionel's Python interpolation script, the Amazon aws CLI, and Retile.

 Introduction
 ============